Centr Muscle Building trainer Torre Washington, shirtless and wearing white shorts, displays his rip

 What is an isolation exercise?

 Isolation exercises target one specific muscle group – like a barbell curl working your biceps.
-Muscle-building workouts are often made up of isolation exercises, like these upper-body cable exercises.
+Targeted muscle-building workouts workouts designed to strengthen and define one area are often made up of isolation exercises, like these upper-body cable exercises.

 There’s a lot of debate about which – compound lifts vs isolation – is best for muscle building, but here’s why you need both in your training.